pimcore/newsletter-bundle/README.md

 ---

 # Pimcore Newsletter Bundle

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 2.3.

 This bundle provides a basic newsletter framework with the advantage to use all the data that is already stored in the system.

 ## Features in a Nutshell